 Ethos International operates internationally from a base in New Zealand.
 In 1995 Ethos was established in Wellington, New Zealand as a legal, technology and communications consultancy.
 Ethos has worked with more than a dozen countries exploring constitutional matters, promoting information communications technologies and development best practice.
 Over the years Ethos has facilitated startup technologies and intellectual property, and contracted to international NGOs such as the Association for Progressive Communications, Development Resource Centre, Pacific Islands Association of NGOs and the Pacific Islands News Association.
 Ethos played a guiding role in the Global Knowledge conference hosted by the Malaysian Government.
 Ethos architected online legal service platforms.

 Ethos works closely with indigenous groups to clarify jurisdictional and constitutional questions for commonwealth nations with regard to First Nations, Natural, Admiralty and Canon Laws and the Doctrine of Discovery.
-Kohuiarua, He wakaputanga, Ti Tireti o Waitangi and Natural Law are important in the context of Nu Tireni.
+Kohuiarua, He wakaputanga, Ti Tireti o Waitangi , Living and Natural Lore are important in the context of Nu Tireni.

 Ethos International consulted to legal teams challenging the New Zealand government's pandemic response.
 Currently confidential evidence confirms the aspirational and experimental nature of technology deployed against civilian populations.
 Action to prosecute crimes against humanity pursuant to Article 7 of the Rome Statute of the International Criminal Court is in train.

 Ethos International is involved with the International Tribunal for Natural Justice (itnj.org) in an oversight and support capacity.